Helene von Schwichow

 From 2022 to 2023, she was also responsible for the project “Digitainability: Promoting Responsibility & Implementing Innovations on a Project-Basis” at the Chair of Policy Analysis and was a fellow in the BMWK-funded Transatlantic Digital Debates program in 2022.

-Before working at TUM, she was the founder and managing director of the independent think tank MOTIF Institute for Digital Culture (2018-2021) where she conducted research and advised organizations and policy makers on equitable tech.
-In this context, she published a research report on the experiences of women in the platform economy on behalf of the Third Equality Report of the Federal Ministry for Family Affairs and worked with numerous project partners such as the Federal Ministry of Justice or the CityLAB Berlin.
+Before working at TUM, she was the founder and managing director of the independent think tank MOTIF Institute for Digital Culture (2018-2021), where she conducted research and advised organizations and policymakers on equitable tech.
+In this context, she published a research report on women's experiences in the platform economy on behalf of the Third Equality Report of the Federal Ministry for Family Affairs.
+She worked with numerous project partners, such as the Federal Ministry of Justice or the CityLAB Berlin.
 Please visit (https://motif-institute.com/) for a full portfolio and list of publications.
-For her work with MOTIF, she was recognized as a list maker of the „30 under 30“-list in by Forbes magazine DACH the tech category and as a finalist for the European Commission's New European Bauhaus Prize.
+For her work with MOTIF, she was recognized as a list maker of the „30 under 30“list by Forbes magazine in the DACH tech category and as a finalist for the European Commission's New European Bauhaus Prize.